jojoww/fake-gyro-estimation-using-optical-flow-for-gyroflow-/README.md

 3. Put the script into the folder of the video files.
 Open this script in a text editor and replace "camera_matrix"/"distortion_coeffs" with the one that you find in the lens profile that you use in gyroflow
 4. Execute the script by calling "python gyro-estimation.py".
 Now enter the filename of the video you want to stabilize.
 You can add a string that matches multiple files in case you want to perform batch processing.
 5. Wait until it's done
 6. Open Gyroflow and open your video file.
-It will automatically load the gyro data.
+It will automatically load the gyro data (if not, open <videoFileName>.gcsv as "Motion data").
 No sync is needed.

 To overcome this, you can edit the script and change the "scale" parameter (in very small steps, e.g. from 1.0 to 1.05).